 There is Hope.

-After completing my Masters degrees in Counseling and Behavior Management and in Criminology and while searching for a supervisor for my PhD project into using therapeutic drama practices with young people with complex trauma, I found myself delving into developmental trauma trainings with the Australian Childhood Foundation through which I found Sensorimotor psychotherapy, the somatic child therapy of Maggie Kline in her intensive program, "Trauma Through A Child's eyes" and other longer post graduate trainings of Somatic Experiencing™, and Organic Intelligence™.
+After completing my Masters degrees in Counseling and Behavior Management and in Criminology and while searching for a supervisor for my PhD project into using therapeutic drama practices with young people with complex trauma, I found myself delving into developmental trauma trainings with the Australian Childhood Foundation through which I found Sensorimotor psychotherapy, the somatic child therapy of Maggie Kline in her intensive program, "Trauma Through A Child's eyes" and other longer post graduate trainings of Somatic Experiencing™.
+Organic Intelligence™ Somatic practice trainings with Kathy Kain and the Psycho-biological attachment couples and family therapy and the most recent gift embodied recovery training through the embodied recovery institute.
 The gifts of these modalities are many, and the work itself can best be described as a process of re-organizing and re-regulating the nervous system.

 Re-regulation results in feeling better without having “to do” things to feel better.

-I bring this regulatory work into into my private practice where I have the honor of working with the children, teens, young adults, individuals, their families.
-Together we engage in therapeutic play, drama therapy, somatic touch work, body awareness, mindfulness, sensory integration, and dialogue.
+I bring this regulatory work into into my private practice where I have the honor of working with the children, teens, young adults, individuals, their families and couples.
+Together we engage in therapeutic play, drama therapy, somatic touch work, body awareness, mindfulness, sensory integration, attachment play and dialogue.

 Play is a child’s most natural way of communicating.